Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges

-In addition to the blinks, Keyvanara and Allison~\cite{keynavara_robert_effect_of_constant_camera_rot_etra20} evaluated the human limits during saccadic behaviors and what effects and manipulations are unperceivable during saccadic suppressions that occur during constant horizontal and vertical camera movements by utilizing a Bayesian procedure.
-The authors reported that additionally applied sudden horizontal camera movements to the continuously moving virtual camera on the vertical axis are less observable.
-In another work, Keyvanara and Allison~\cite{degree_of_saccadic_supression_image_change_ETRA18} examined the visual sensitivity of VR users against changes in a 3D scene during saccadic suppression.
-The findings of the authors revealed that certain image transformations, such as rotations along the roll axis, are more noticeable by users during horizontal saccades.
-Similarly, Bolte and Lappe~\cite{saccadic_suppression_navigation_redirected_walking_TVCG15} proposed the use of saccadic suppression to include rotations and translations into the scene.
-The authors modified two eye movement classification algorithms, which were originally proposed by Behrens et al.~\cite{behrens2010improved} and Niemenlehto~\cite{niemenlehto2009constant} to meet the time and reliability requirements of online saccade detection.
-They investigated the limitations of human perception during detected saccadic periods and found that users were unable to perceive positional changes up to 50 cm in the direction of their eye gaze and rotational changes up to $5^{\circ}$.
+In addition to the blinks, \cite{keynavara_robert_effect_of_constant_camera_rot_etra20} evaluated the human limits during saccadic behaviors and what effects and manipulations are imperceptible during saccadic suppressions that occur during constant horizontal and vertical camera movements by utilizing a Bayesian procedure.
+The authors reported that sudden horizontal camera movements, which were additionally applied to the continuously moving virtual camera on the vertical axis, were less observable.
+In another work, \cite{degree_of_saccadic_supression_image_change_ETRA18} examined the visual sensitivity of VR users against changes in a 3D scene during saccadic suppression.
+Findings revealed that certain image transformations, such as rotations along the roll axis, were more noticeable by users during horizontal saccades.
+Similarly, \cite{saccadic_suppression_navigation_redirected_walking_TVCG15} proposed using saccadic suppression to include rotations and translations into the scene.
+The authors investigated the limitations of human perception during detected saccadic periods and found that users could not perceive positional changes up to 50 cm in the direction of their gaze and rotational modifications up to $5^{\circ}$.

 \paragraph{Perceived Realism of Virtual Spaces and Perceptual Considerations for Virtual vs Real Worlds} Sense of realism is related to the visual characteristics of the 3D scenes we explore, the ecological validity of the simulations, and how we perceive those 3D spaces physiologically.
-As human visual attention drives eyes and we perceive the scenes accordingly, eye tracking-based analysis paves the way for the understanding and estimation of the realism level of virtual environments.
-This also allows the possibility of developing techniques for enhancing the perceived realism of VR environments taking the perceptual limits of the human visual system.
+As human visual attention drives our eyes and we perceive scenes accordingly, eye-tracking analysis paves the way for understanding and estimating the realism level of virtual environments.
+This approach also enables the development of techniques to enhance the perceived realism of VR environments, taking into account the perceptual limitations of the human visual system.